HisenZhang/Drone-500/README.md

 # Drone 500

-This repo contains files for Drone 500 Project.
+This repository contains files for Drone 500 Project.

 ## Files